Pruthvi-123-prog/RF-Analyser/README.md

 ## 📞 Support

-For issues, questions, or feature requests, please open an issue on GitHub or contact the development team.
+For issues, questions, or feature requests, please open an issue on GitHub or contact me.

 ---

-**Built with ❤️ for the RF analysis community**
+**Built with ❤️**